giantswarm/handbook/content/docs/support-and-ops/ops-recipes/audit-logs-troubleshooting.md

 ## Filter out undesired events

-Now you have different options to filter through the logs.
-I saw you here different examples.
-Be aware you need to have [jq](https://github.com/jqlang/jq) installed in your system.
+There are different options to filter the audit log.
+In any case one needs to have [jq](https://github.com/jqlang/jq) installed.

 1. Filter by verb